 Employers don't expect students and new grads to have an extensive work history, but they will look to your technical resume to determine if you could be a good fit for a position.

 Your resume should emphasize your technical skills, projects, leadership, and accomplishments.
 Technical resumes are different from standard chronological or functional resumes.
 If you’re new to resume and cover letter writing, you can find many examples and tips for getting started online.
-Watch Professor Mike McCourt's Resume Writing for Engineers Recording to get started.
+Look at Professor Mike McCourt's Resume Writing for Engineers video to get started.

 Once you have a draft, it’s a good idea to have people with experience take a look and give you feedback.